bitsofinfo/kubernetes-helm-healthcheck-hook/README.md

 * via `docker run` using the [bitsofinfo/kubernetes-helm-healthcheck-hook](https://cloud.docker.com/repository/docker/bitsofinfo/kubernetes-helm-healthcheck-hook) image
 * as a Kubernetes `Job` configured as Helm post upgrade/install [Hook](https://github.com/helm/helm/blob/master/docs/charts_hooks.md)
 * ... or any other way you wish!

+## <a id="config"></a>Configuration

+The `checker.py` script takes various [command line arguments](#usage) combined with YAML configuration containing the "checks" to execute as well as optionally a slack alert config for the "alerts" to send.

+Configuration documentation is provided inline in the examples
+* [example/checksdb.yaml](example/checksdb.yaml) How you configure your "checks"
+* [example/slackconfig.yaml](example/slackconfig.yaml) How you configure your "alerts"

 ## <a id="simple"></a>Simple Example